Thursday, November 7, 2024

 I’m thrilled with this process.
 Aside from a fresh abrasive blast to remove the cold blue, I did zero prep work.
 This was a very last minute opportunity.

-If this comes up again, the barrel sleeve on the Weihrauch 35E will be a likely candidate.
+If/when this comes up again, the barrel sleeve on the Weihrauch 35E will be next in line.

 Back to the QB78 re-seal real soon.